shipengqi/sactive-bot/docs/scripts.md

-# How to register command
+# Writing your first script